moulie415/olio-react-coding-task/README.md

 ## Tests

-You can also run the test using this command
+You can also run the tests using this command

 ```sh
 npm test